 From time to time, we enter into derivatives contracts in connection with our natural gas and NGLs, including, for instance, swaps, producer collars, and enhanced three-way collars.
-These derivative arrangements are subject to mark-to-market accounting treatment, and the changes in fair market value of our derivative contracts are reported in our consolidated statements of operations each quarter, which may result in significant non-cash gains or losses.
+These derivative arrangements are subject to mark-tomarket accounting treatment, and the changes in fair market value of our derivative contracts are reported in our consolidated statements of operations each quarter, which may result in significant non-cash gains or losses.
 Accordingly, our earnings may fluctuate significantly as a result of changes in fair value of our derivative instruments.

 These derivative arrangements are designed to reduce our exposure to commodity price decreases.
 Therefore, to the extent our production is not hedged, we are exposed to declines in commodity prices.
 In addition, our derivative arrangements may be inadequate to protect us from continuing and prolonged declines in commodity prices.
 Further, while designed to reduce our exposure to commodity price decreases, these derivatives arrangements may also limit the potential gains we might otherwise receive from increases in commodity prices if such prices rise over the price established by our derivative contracts.
 For example, for the years ended December 31, 2024 and 2023, we had realized gains of \$112.5 million and \$90.2 million, respectively, of which \$13.3 million of the \$112.5 million, and \$46.7 million of the \$90.2 million of gains related to early termination of hedges.
 These gains are attributable to decreases in underlying commodity prices and volatility in energy markets.
-However, for the year ended December 31, 2022, we incurred realized losses on derivatives of \$168.5 million, \$158.4 million of which related to early termination of hedges.
-For the year ended December 31, 2024, we incurred unrealized losses on derivatives of \$146.7 million, and for the years ended December 31, 2023 and 2022, we incurred unrealized gains of \$148.6 million and \$58.8 million, respectively.
-In trying to manage our exposure to commodity prices risk, we may end up with too many or too few derivative contracts, depending upon where commodity prices settle relative to our derivative price thresholds and how our natural gas and NGL volumes fluctuate relative to our expectations when the derivatives were established.
+However, for the year ended December 31, 2022, we incurred realized losses on derivatives of \$148.6 million and \$58.8 million, and for the years ended December 31, 2024, we incurred unrealized gains of \$148.6 million and \$58.8 million, respectively.
+In trying to manage our exposure to commodity prices settle relative to our derivative price thresholds and how our natural gas and NGL volumes fluctuate relative to our exposure to our exposure to and how our natural gas and NGL volumes fluctuate relative to our exposure to our exposure to and how our natural gas and NGL volumes fluctuate relative to our exposure to and prices and how our natural gas and NGL volumes fluctuate relative to our exposure to our exposure based and how our natural gas and NGL volumes fluctuate relative to our exposure to our exposure to commodity price were established.